yukaitung/lgdxrobot2-ros2/README.md

 ### Build from Source

-Assumes that you have already installed Ubuntu 24.04 LTS.
+This tutorial assumes that Ubuntu 24.04 LTS has already been installed.

 #### Prerequisites